 5. Professional Certificate in Clinical

-A master’s degree in Dermatology are usually undertaking by practising doctors, dentists and specialists to further specialise their career.
-Also, MRes. is a great way to start on a PhD in Dermatology.
+A master’s degree in Dermatology is usually undertaken by practising doctors, dentists and specialists to further specialise their career.
+Also, MRes. is a great way to start a PhD in Dermatology.
 If you plan to become a Dermatologist, it is important to select a program that will provide a base to meet your licensing requirements.

 Below discussed are the essential requirements to be eligible to seek admission in Dermatology courses at your desired university or college:

 - The applicant must be from a Science background.

 - The applicant going for an undergraduate program in Dermatology should have completed 10+2 or equivalent from an accredited institution.

 - To be eligible to pursue a postgraduate course, the applicant must have an MBBS or MBChB degree or equivalent medical degree from a recognized institution.